What is Fileless Malware?

 Commonly, Windows systems are infected through the use of a dropper program that downloads a malicious file.
 This malicious file remains active on the targeted system, which makes it vulnerable to detection by antivirus software.
 Fileless malware may also use a dropper program, but it doesn’t download a malicious file.
 Instead, the dropper program itself writes malicious code straight into the Windows registry.

-The malicious code can be programmed to launch every time the OS is launched, and there is no malicious file that could be discovered – the malicious code is hidden in native files that will not be subject to AV detection.
+The malicious code can be programmed to launch every time the OS is launched, and there is no malicious file that could be discovered – the malicious code is hidden in native files not subject to AV detection.

 The oldest variant of this type of attack is Poweliks, but many have emerged since then, including Kovter and GootKit.
 Malware that modifies registry keys is highly likely to remain in place undetected for extended periods of time.